Sinan81/cpsc128/README.md

 [https://github.com/Sinan81/cpsc128/issues/4]

+* May 24, Fri, Slides for May 21 and 23 classes are posted.
 * May 23, Thu, Assignment1's are marked.
 * May 18, Sat, python cheatsheet is improved (see below)
 * May 17, Fri, Assignment #2 is posted.